teamclairvoyant/airflow-maintenance-dags/sla-miss-report/README.md

 The `airflow-sla-miss-report` DAG consolidates the data from the metadata tables and provides meaningful insights to ensure SLAs are met when set.

-The DAG utilizes three (3) timeframes (default: short: 1d, medium: 3d, long: 7d) to calcuate the following KPIs.
+The DAG utilizes three (3) timeframes (default: short: 1d, medium: 3d, long: 7d) to calcuate the following KPIs:

 1. Daily SLA Misses (timeframe: long)
     - Following details broken down on a daily basis for the provided long timeframe (e.g. 7 days):